YannickEhlers/nanobiosystems/README.md

 # nanobiosystems

-Simulation of Nanobiosystems with NAMD and CHARMM GUI
+Simulation of Nanobiosystems with NAMD, VMD and CHARMM GUI

 ## Install NAMD in Linux
 Get NAMD Files from NAMD Webside, open the terminal in the folder with the downloaded files, continue with the following commands